 If you are planning to go for acupuncture to get relief from some common problems, you may consider the below tips.

-- Discuss with your gynecologist: Talk to your doctor and take into consideration your health condition, medications that you are using, and serious issues if any.
+- Consider your health: Take into consideration your health condition, medications that you are using, and serious issues if any.

-- Choose the acupuncturist carefully: As the acupuncture points are to be carefully stimulated, you need to choose a certified acupuncturist.
-Consider a licensed practitioner, with enough experience in dealing with pregnant women.
+- Choose the acupuncturist carefully: You need to choose a certified acupuncturist.
+Consider a licensed practitioner, specialized in pregnancy..

-- Check for any signs of inconvenience: Unless you are taking acupuncture for labor induction, you should not feel any discomfort or contractions during or after the session.
-If you notice any unusual changes, you should tell your therapist and your doctor.
+- Check for any signs of inconvenience: Unless you are having acupuncture for labor induction, you should not feel any discomfort or contractions during or after the session.
+If you notice any unusual changes, you should immediately tell your therapist and your doctor or midwife.